danawanzer/stats-with-jamovi/docs/04-one-way-anova.md

 If you are using the Kruskal-Wallis test, you will select the check-box for `DSCF pairwise comparisons`.
 This stands for the Dwass-Steel-Critchlow-Fligner test.
 All you need to know is that they, too, are interpreted similarly to the post hoc comparisons above.

 Unfortunately, you cannot perform contrasts with either the Welch's F-test or Kruskal-Wallis test.

+## Relationship between ANOVA and t-test

+An ANOVA with two groups is identical to the t-test.
+That means the F and t statistics are directly related, and you will get the same p-value.
+For example, imagine you run a t-test and get a t-statistic of *t* (16) = -1.31, *p* = .210.
+If you ran it as a one-way ANOVA, you would get an F-statistic of *F* (1, 16) = 1.71, *p* = .210.

+$F = t^2$

+$t = \sqrt{F}$

+Just a fun little bit of trivia!
+So if you accidentally do an F-test with two groups, no need to go back and redo the analyses (although you should if you are sharing your code for reproducibility).
+You can just convert your F to a t statistic easily!

 ## Tips on writing up results